heiskr/redux-listen/README.md

 dispatch({ type: 'SET_VAR' })
 ```

 So two things here, there's a second real argument to the callback of `addListener`: `done`.
 If you ask for `done`, that means you have something async going on in that listener.
 Call `done` when that callback is totally finished.

 When all the asyncs have finished, every function you've provided to `onResolve` up to that point we'll call.
-But only once!
+After that, the `onResolve` functions clear out.
+So if you need to do it again, you need to `onResolve` again as well.

 ## isPending